earik87/time-trace-plotting-in-linlog-axis/README.md

 ## Acknowledgment

-Thanks to Patrick Konold, he gave the idea to write such a code in Python.
+Thanks to Patrick Konold, he gave the idea for this project.